One week with FreeBSD 13 on an Acer Aspire One ZG5

 After installing Git, Firefox, Neofetch and some stuff to finally get the display to the native resolution, the counter now stands on 347.

-I haven't installed Libreoffice, LaTeX and all that, I don't expect those to be useable on this machine.
+I haven't installed Libreoffice, LaTeX and all that, I don't expect those to be usable on this machine.

 One of the things I do daily on my private laptop is read through my RSS feeds.
 I used to do this with Newsboat and w3m, but a couple of months ago I started learning Emacs so I moved to Elfeed.